chriscressman/workarea/docs/source/articles/testing-concepts.html.md

 However, in some situtations decorating an existing test is necessary.
 __Decorate a Workarea test when your platform extensions have caused an existing test to fail__.
-In this case, decorate the test to make it pass again, or skip the test if your changes have caused it to become irrelevant.
+In this case, decorate the test to make it pass again or to skip the test if your changes have caused it to become irrelevant.
 ( See [Decorate & Write Tests](/articles/decorate-and-write-tests.html). )